isc-projects/kea/doc/sphinx/arm/classify.rst

 It is also possible to have both left and right operands of the evaluated expression processed at runtime.
-Expressions related to packets can appear in the expression as many times as needed.
-There is no limit.
-However, each token has a small impact on performance and exceedingly complex expressions may be a major bottleneck.
+Expressions related to packets can appear in the expression as many times as needed; there is no limit.
+However, each token has a small impact on performance and excessively complex expressions may cause a bottleneck.

 ::